inginerie-software-2023-2024/proiect-inginerie-software-shark-rockets/assets/user_stories.md

 - As a user, I want to configure I/O parameters for map-reduce jobs, namely the number of input and output files, so that I have control over the size of the generated files.
 - As a user, I want to monitor ongoing jobs created by me so that I can track their progress and view utilization statistics.
 - As a user, I want to set up recurring or scheduled map-reduce jobs so that they can execute without manual triggering.
+    - Scenario: Launching a new map-reduce job.
+        - Given: The user has authored the code and is about to launch the job.
+        - When: The user configures the frequency CLI argument for the job.
+        - Then: The scheduled job will execute at regular intervals, instead of a one-time occurrence.

 ## Admin
 - As an admin, I want to delete/ban users so that I can manage the user base effectively.